relf/cobyla/README.md

 [![crates.io](https://img.shields.io/crates/v/cobyla)](https://crates.io/crates/cobyla)
 [![docs](https://docs.rs/cobyla/badge.svg)](https://docs.rs/cobyla)

 COBYLA is an algorithm for minimizing a function of many variables.
-The method is derivatives free (only the function values are needed) and take into account constraints on the variables.
+The method is derivatives-free (only the function values are needed) and take into account constraints on the variables.
 The algorithm is described in:

   > M.J.D.
 Powell, "A direct search optimization method that models the objective and constraint functions by linear interpolation," in
   > Advances in Optimization and Numerical Analysis Mathematics and Its Applications, vol. 275 (eds.
 Susana Gomez and Jean-Pierre Hennart),